SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 Once we have calculated the **transport** and **the tickets** costs, what remains is to calculate the final result and see **whether it will succeed** the group of fans to attend the Euro 2016 or **not** with these parameters given.

-For printing the result, in order to skip one **`else` condition**, we will assume that the group can, by default, attend Euro 2016.
+For printing the result, to skip one **`else` condition**, we will assume that the group can, by default, attend Euro 2016.

 ![](assets/chapter-4-2-images/04.Match-tickets-05.png)